France votes on genocide law, faces Turkish reprisals

 The Socialist Party, which has had a majority in the Senate since elections in the upper house late last year, and the Senate leader of President Nicolas Sarkozy's UMP party, which put forward the bill, have said they will back the legislation.

-If adopted, Sarkozy should then ratify the bill with the process to be completed before parliament is suspended in February ahead of the presidential election.
+If adopted, Sarkozy should then ratify the bill with the process to be completed before parliament is suspended in February ahead of presidential elections.

-It could still be rejected if some 60 lawmakers agree to appeal the decision at the country's highest court and that body considers the text unconstitutional.
-The Constitutional Council would have one month to make its decision.
+The bill can still be rejected by the country's highest court if that body considers the text unconstitutional.

+Turkey calls the bill a bid by Sarkozy to win the votes of 500,000 ethnic Armenians in France in the two-round presidential vote on April 22 and May 6.

 Sarkozy wrote to Turkish Prime Minister Tayyip Erdogan last week saying the bill did not single out any country and that Paris was aware of the "suffering endured by the Turkish people" during the final years of the Ottoman empire.

-French foreign ministry spokesman Bernard Valero called on Turkey not to overreact and said Paris considered Ankara a "very important ally".
+French Foreign Ministry spokesman Bernard Valero on Monday called on Turkey not to overreact, adding that Paris considered Ankara a "very important ally".

 Engin Solakoglu, first secretary at the Turkish embassy in Paris, said: "France can't continue to say that Turkey is an important ally when it votes laws against it."